rootulp/celestia-app/local_devnet/README.md

 ## Updating the configuration

 The four validators use the same genesis, the same comet's config `celestia-app/config.toml`, and the same app config `celestia-app/app.toml`.
-If you make a change on one of them, you will make the change on the four validators.
+If you make a change on one of them, you will make the change on all four validators.

 Note: if the network is already running, and you make a change in the files, the changes will not be reflected until you [stop the devnet](#stop-the-devnet), then [start](#start-the-devnet) it again.
 Also, they will be reflected if you [delete it](#delete-the-devnet) and [start](#start-the-devnet) it again.